-The operation, alarm, exception and information of the mini PTZ camera can be stored in log files.
+The operation, alarm, exception and information of the camera can be stored in log files.
 You can also export the log files on your demand.

-Please configure network storage for the mini PTZ camera or insert a SD card in the mini PTZ camera.
+Configure network storage for the camera or insert a memory card in the camera.

-1. Enter the Log interface:
+1. Enter Log interface: